 Governments, funders and community agencies rely on data from homeless counts to help make informed policy and program decisions.
 As in previous years, the goals of the 2020 Homeless Count are to obtain a reliable estimate on the number of people experiencing homelessness, to obtain a demographic profile of those individuals through the count survey, and to identify long-term data trends of homelessness in the region.

 We need your help

 The homeless count is made possible through the help of volunteers.
 Over 1200 volunteers participated in the last Metro Vancouver-wide count in 2017, and we need your support to make the 2020 count happen.
 The official call for volunteers will open in early January, however if you are interested in volunteering in your local community, please sign up with your email address here.
 We will send you the volunteer registration form once it is available.

-The 2020 Homeless Count in Metro Vancouver is an initiative of the Reaching Home Interim Community Entity, Vancity Community Foundation, and is conducted by BC Non-Profit Housing Association.
+The 2020 Homeless Count in Metro Vancouver is an initiative of the Reaching Home Interim Community Entity, Vancity Community Foundation and Community Advisory Board (CAB).
+The Homeless Count is delivered in partnership with the Indigenous Reaching Home Community Entity, the Indigenous Homelessness Steering Committee, the Council of Community Homelessness Tables, and is conducted by BC Non-Profit Housing Association.
 For inquiries please contact:

 - Erika Sagert, Homeless Count Project Manager

 BC Non-Profit Housing Association

 In 2017, a total of 3,605 individuals were found experiencing homelessness in the Metro Vancouver region.
 More than 75% of individuals counted were found in the cities of Vancouver and Surrey, with Vancouver having the largest concentration (59%), followed by Surrey (17%).
 34% of respondents identified as Indigenous/Aboriginal compared to 2% of the general population.